wp-plugins/bloglovin-button/readme.txt

 = Do I need to log in to Bloglovin' or enter my user details? =

 Nope!
 This plugin won't request any details other than a link to your blog's profile on Bloglovin'.
 You do not need to log in to your account or give any private information.

-= I want to customize my Bloglovin' button even more! =

-You may be interested in our other free [Bloglovin' Widget](https://wordpress.org/plugins/bloglovin-widget/).
-You can also edit the colors and style of your Bloglovin' button by using any of our [WordPress themes](http://www.pipdig.co/products/premade-wordpress-themes/?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin2).

 == Screenshots ==